Skip to main content

 Manage Nodes

-The physical entities that make up a TDengine cluster are called dnodes (short for data nodes), which are processes running on the operating system.
-Within a dnode, virtual nodes (vnodes) can be created to handle time-series data storage.
-In a multi-node cluster environment, when a database has a replica of 3, each vgroup in that database consists of 3 vnodes.
-When a database has a replica of 1, each vgroup consists of 1 vnode.
-To configure a database for multiple replicas, the number of dnodes in the cluster must be at least 3.
-A dnode can also create management nodes (mnodes), with a maximum of three mnodes per cluster.
-In TDengine version 3.0.0.0, a new logical node type called qnode (query node) was introduced to support the separation of computing and storage.
-Qnodes and vnodes can coexist in the same dnode or be completely separated onto different dnodes.
+The physical entities that make up a TDengine cluster are dnodes (short for data nodes), which are processes running on top of the operating system.
+Within a dnode, vnodes (virtual nodes) can be established for storing time-series data.
+In a multi-node cluster environment, when the replica of a database is 3, each vgroup in that database consists of 3 vnodes; when the replica is 1, each vgroup consists of 1 vnode.
+To configure a database with multiple replicas, there must be at least 3 dnodes in the cluster.
+In a dnode, an mnode (management node) can also be created, with a maximum of three mnodes in a single cluster.
+In TDengine 3.0.0.0, to support separation of storage and computation, a new logical node called qnode (query node) was introduced, which can either coexist with a vnode in the same dnode or be completely separated on different dnodes.

 Create Data Node